Bells toll for lives lost as U.S. reaches 500,000 COVID deaths

 By December, the death toll had reached 300,000 in the United States.
 In the three months after Thanksgiving, the virus would claim 230,000 lives.

 Despite the grim milestone, the virus appears to have loosened its grip as COVID-19 cases in United States fell for the sixth consecutive week.
-However, health experts have warned that coronavirus variants initially discovered in Britain, South Africa and Brazil could unleash another wave that threatens to reverse the recent positive trends.
+Health experts have warned, however, that coronavirus variants initially discovered in Britain, South Africa and Brazil could unleash another wave that threatens to reverse the recent positive trends.

-Fauci cautioned against complacency and urged Americans to continue public health measures such as wearing masks, physical distancing and avoiding crowds while officials race to inoculate the population, particularly with these more contagious new variants circulating.

-“We’ve got be really careful and not just say ‘OK we’re finished now, we’re through it,” he told ABC.
+In his White House remarks, Biden called on Americans to remain vigilant in fighting the pandemic by continuing to wear masks, observe social distancing and receive vaccinations when it is their turn.

-Reporting by Maria Caspani in New York, Anurag Maan in Bengaluru, Susan Heavey in Washington and Timothy Ahmann in Washington; Writing by Maria Caspani and Sharon Bernstein; Editing by Bill Berkrot and Lisa Shumaker
+Reporting by Maria Caspani in New York, Julie Steenhuysen in Chicago; Anurag Maan in Bengaluru, Andrea Shalal, Susan Heavey and Timothy Ahmann in Washington and Sharon Bernstein in Sacramento; Writing by Maria Caspani and Sharon Bernstein; Editing by Lisa Shumaker, Bill Berkrot and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.